python/devguide/documentation/start-documenting.rst

    cd Doc

 Ensure your Python version is at least 3.11.
+You can verify it with:

 .. code-block:: shell

-   $ python --version
+   python --version
-   Python 3.13.5

 .. _doc-create-venv: